BuildOnViction/mm-bot/README.md

 Step 2: Send quote token, base token to the main address of the bot.

-For example, you list FRONT/USDT.
+For example, you want to run bot for pair FRONT/USDT.
 You have to send at least 1000 USD (in FRONT) and 1000 USDT to the main address.

 Step 3: Run bot